kostajh/drush/docs/install.md

          `$ ln -s /path/to/drush/drush /usr/bin/drush`

-    1. Explicitly add the Drush executable to the PATH variable which is defined in the the shell configuration file called .profile, .bash_profile, .bash_aliases, or .bashrc that is located in your home folder, i.e.:
+    1. Explicitly add the Drush executable to the `PATH` variable which is defined in the the shell configuration file called `.profile`, `.bash_profile`, `.bash_aliases`, or `.bashrc` that is located in your home folder, i.e.:

            `export PATH="$PATH:/path/to/drush:/usr/local/bin"`